Habits

 Anticipating

 I thought I had it all figured out when it came to anticipating changes and challenges.
-I was an old pro at anticipation what I might need to be successful.

 I chose the word vulnerability for 2023 and I thought I was done with being exposed emotionally, having to ask for help and all that other stuff that is so hard for me.
-I had learned to anticipate what I might need but also I got good at asking for help.
-At least I thought so.
-Oh, how I was ever wrong.
-I left 2023 feeling pretty good about my progress in learning to be a little more exposed and willing to ask and receive help.
-Little did I know that it was all just practice for the BIG time vulnerability.
+Leaving 2023 behind, I was feeling pretty good about my progress in learning to be a little more exposed and willing to ask and receive help.

 In many ways I was and am set.
 Having done seven orthopedic surgeries in seven years prior to this one, I felt fairly confident in my ability to navigate pain, crutches and living in a tri-level house.